Matatika/matatika-docs/content/data-import/custom-scripts.md

 - Work out if there are transforms to be done with dbt
 - Finally run the `meltano elt` with the transform setting being worked out in the previous step.

 As seen in the `Default actions` script, you can do anything you could normally do with bash.
-Set enviroment variables you want, change ones that are pre-set, handle conditional logic, add or remove data processing steps and so on.
+Set environment variables you want, change ones that are pre-set, handle conditional logic, add or remove data processing steps and so on.

 ---